dalekRider/Race-Day-Form/README.md

 This solution works, however I feel I may be missing something or possibly the options provided in the project only allow for a small amount of options to throw the "Report to registration desk" error.
 I have been able to get all the required responses to log into console.
 I will come back and look at this again to see if I can widen the range of input that causes the final else condition to trigger.

 <strong>Johnathan Mercier</strong>

+### Update 1/17/2018
+Bug found: race numbers are only randomly assigned on page refresh.
+This script will be getting a major update which will address that but, will also provide more functionality and options.
+After going through my repos to prioritize and update them, I will be spending about a week per repo to polish and finalize each one.
+This one will be further down the list and may require more time and planning.